cristicretu/CP-Scraper/README.md

 # CP-Scraper
-Competitive Programming Scraper is a python script that automatically creates input and output files, specific folders and pre-completed snippets, when given an online judge url.
+Competitive Programming Scraper is a python script that automatically creates input and output files, specific folders and pre-completed snippets, when given an online judge problem url.

 Also, it can open *vscode* with all the freshly made files.

 Currently, it supports ***codeforces.com***, ***infoarena.ro*** and ***pbinfo.ro***!

+It works on unix systems and windows* (not the best), but it will fully support windows soon!

 ## How to use it?